Kankoda/LicenseKit/README.md

 ## Pricing

 LicenseKit requires a commercial license to be used.
-It's free to start using, using the limited "FREE" license key, and affordable to scale.
-You can purchase a license or try out a free, unlimited trial from the [LicenseKit website][Website].
+It's free to start using, and affordable to scale.
+You can sign up for a license or try out a free, unlimited trial from the [LicenseKit website][Website].